 Easy enough, right?
-All we had to do was change this one file and our app instantly reaps the benefits of the new package without requiring all the extra refactor.
+All we had to do was change this one file and our app instantly reaps the benefits of the new package without all the extra refactoring.

 For most other things though, it's a good practice to follow, and you'll thank yourself later once you find the perfect replacement and you don't have to dread the migration.